godaddy/engineering/_posts/2020-05-06-godaddy-splitio-collaboration.md

 split percentages) from decisioning (the point at which a user is assigned to a cohort for a particular experiment).
 This approach avoids any network call from the browser, works with edge caching because no user-specific information is sent to the browser, and decisions in microseconds.
-Split provided a design spec, and we both contributed to a set of tools that let us co- locate raw configuration alongside GoDaddy teams’ cached pages at the CDN layer.
+Split provided a design spec, and we both contributed to a set of tools that let us co-locate raw configuration alongside GoDaddy teams’ cached pages at the CDN layer.

 ![Architecture overview]({{site.baseurl}}/assets/images/godaddy-splitio-collaboration/architecture-overview.png)